syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 {% endhighlight %}

-## Dynamically add DataForm items
+## Dynamically add data editor

-You can dynamically add the items using `Items` property of `SfDataForm`.
+You can dynamically add the data editor manually by using `Items` property of `SfDataForm`.
 {% tabs %}
 {% highlight C# %}